Watts-Lab/surveys/surveys/teamViability/README.md

 # Design Rationale

 We used survey items developed by Jessica Nicole Cooperstein in her paper on developing a measure for team viability.
-These items have been reviewed by field experts.

-# Literature/Past Project Citations
+Scores range from -3 (strongly disagree) to +3 (strongly agree)

 Cooperstein, J. (2017).
 Initial Development of a Team Viability Measure.
 College of Science and Health Theses and Dissertations. https://via.library.depaul.edu/csh_etd/202